edterbak/NodeRed_Heishamon_control/README.md

 <<<<<<<<< BETA VERSION <<<<<<<<<<

-## Current changes compared to Main:
+## Current changes compared to Main 21.0:
 -HA climate control to adjust the Room setpoint for RTC (Serarate flow, now in folder Home Assistant)<br/>
 https://github.com/edterbak/NodeRed_Heishamon_control/tree/beta-21.1-(Maarten69)/HomeAssistant<br/>
 -Fixed problem with falling back to built-in temperature sensor from remote controller when using a custom one. (@Restart of flow)<br/>